ftc2/discord-adblock/README.md

 ![image](https://github.com/CroissantDuNord/discord-adblock/assets/79372025/a5cef664-6bf4-4740-bed7-b66a22b735dc)

-3. Done, check the profile tab to see if there is no Ads 👍
+3. Done.
+Enjoy a slightly less frustrating Discord experience. 👍

 ## Issues / Idea

-You can report your issues / idea, in the issues tab
+You can report any problems and suggest ideas by [opening an issue](https://github.com/CroissantDuNord/discord-adblock/issues).